 Line-jumping is strictly prohibited.
 Guests are not permitted to save places in line or exit the line and return for any reason.
 Violators will be ejected without a refund.

-- Loose articles are not permitted on the following rides: Georgia Cyclone, Georgia Scorcher, Goliath, Superman: Ultimate Flight, Bonzai Pipelines, Calypso Bay, Paradise Island and Tsunami Surge.
+- Loose articles are not permitted on the following rides: Twisted Cyclone, Georgia Scorcher, Goliath, Superman: Ultimate Flight, Bonzai Pipelines, Calypso Bay, Paradise Island and Tsunami Surge.
 All loose items on these rides should be left with non-riders or secured in lockers.
 Loose articles of any kind (including but not limited to purses, backpacks, beverage containers, cell phones and keys) may not be taken past the queue entrance and cannot be left on the load/unload platform.

 - Loose articles, including cell phones, keys, or other small items, for other rides in the park must be secured in cargo pockets, zippered pockets or article bins, which are located on the ride dock.
 All loose articles which cannot be secured must be locked in a locker or left with a non-rider prior to entering the queue line.
 Ride attendants are not responsible for articles left on ride platforms.
 Six Flags is not responsible for any lost, stolen or broken items.